EU and UK narrow gaps on post-Brexit trade but no deal yet

 But trade talks have stumbled over how to ensure fair competition between EU and UK businesses once London is free to diverge over time from Brussels' regulations.

-And there is a bitter dispute over fishing, which represents a tiny part of the economy but has taken on totemic political significance for several member states, and which the EU has linked to the broader trade deal.
+And there is a bitter dispute over fishing -- a tiny part of the economy but a totemic issue for several member states, and which the EU has linked to the broader trade deal.

 She added that she and Barnier can now see a "narrow path to an agreement".